 What is Architect?

-Architect is an installer that was created by Carl Duff.
+Architect was an installer that was created by Carl Duff.
 Duff created Architect with the goal improving the installation of Arch.
 Normally, when you install Arch you have enter of series of commands to guide the installation.
 Architect presents you with a series of menus that allow you to choose what Arch to be installed.
 This takes away the need to constantly refer to the excellent Arch wiki.

 Be warned: If you plan to use Manjaro Architect, make sure that you have a decent internet connection because it will download all of the parts of the system as you install them.
 If you have a slow connection, this could take forever because it uses several gigabytes of data.
 Also, I had to redo the install because I thought I could figure it out and some goofed it up somewhere along the line.
 If you do decide to try it, be sure to use the tutorial.